Dr. Noelle L'Etoile

 Julia is from a south suburb of Chicago, and graduated from The University of Iowa with a B.S. in Biomedical Sciences and a minor in Chemistry.
 She became interested in microscopy and mapping whole brain network activity during her undergraduate research at Iowa, and continues to explore how the brain changes after learning and memory in the L’Etoile Lab.
 Specifically, Julia is interested in how calcium dynamics change when a worm is exposed to an odor they have been classically conditioned to avoid, and how this correlates with behavioral changes.
 She hopes that understanding the decision-making process in a simple system like C. elegans will uncover important insight into learning and memory processes in higher-level organisms.
 Outside of the lab, Julia enjoys playing violin, dancing, and raising money and spirits for charity as a member of Cheer San Francisco.

 Staff Research Associate

 Angel grew up in San Bernardino, CA, and graduated in June 2021 from UC Santa Cruz with his B.S. in Molecular Biology.
 His previous experience in neuroscience research led him to the L'Etoile lab here at UCSF, where he is a part of the Post-baccalaureate Research Opportunity to Promote Equity in Learning (PROPEL) program.
 Previous research has shown a relationship between sleep and learning and memory.
-His research intends to examine the relationship between glia and sleep, and how glial cells may play a role in synaptic plasticity.
+His research intends to examine the relationship between glia and memory, specifically how glial cells may play a role in long-term memory retention.
 His project will utilize optogenetics to manipulate the worm's nervous system to help answer these questions.
 Besides research, Angel spends his time taking photos on his film camera, exploring nature through backpacking/camping, and surfing (mostly just falling off the board).